ChuhuaW/All-Hands-on-Desk/README.md

-The dataset and model files are uploaded to my IU Box, and you can download them from [here](https://iu.box.com/s/13npqzwecxq6g1l5ayutxvbu0p9znmd1).
-When download is complete, please move all files under the directory to '/lib/datasets/data/egohands_data'
+The [dataset](https://iu.box.com/s/13npqzwecxq6g1l5ayutxvbu0p9znmd1) and [model](https://iu.box.com/s/l1mz1sad35no6mgkibicrpmcy2un6kt3) files are uploaded to my IU Box due to their size.
+When download is complete, please move datasets under the directory to '/lib/datasets/data/egohands_data'

 ## I'm listing all the codes I have contributed to the repo: